Which statement accurately describes the V-model?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-The V-model is a software development model that emphasizes the importance of validation and verification throughout the development process.
-One of its defining characteristics is that it allows for test planning to commence early in the project lifecycle, parallel to the development activities.
-This early involvement of testing ensures that requirements are well understood and that tests can be designed based on these requirements from the outset, leading to more effective testing later on.
+The V-model is a development model that emphasizes the importance of testing at every stage of the software development process.
+One of its key features is that it allows for test planning to begin as early as the requirements gathering phase.
+This early integration of testing activities ensures that the test cases can be developed in parallel with the specifications and design, making it easier to validate requirements and designs against the expected outcomes.

 Subscribe